Athenian democracy

-Nineteenth-century painting by Philipp Foltz depicting the Athenian politician Pericles delivering his famous funeral oration in front of the Assembly.
+19th-century painting by Philipp Foltz: Pericles delivers funeral oration before the Assembly.

-The relief representation depicts the personified Demos being crowned by Democracy.
-About 336 BC.
+Relief, about 336 BC, depicting personified Demos being crowned by Democracy.
 Ancient Agora Museum.

 Athenian democracy developed around the 6th century BC in the Greek city-state (known as a polis) of Athens, comprising the city of Athens and the surrounding territory of Attica, and focusing on supporting liberty, equality, and security.

 Although Athens is the most familiar of the democratic city-states in ancient Greece, it was not the only one, nor was it the first; multiple other city-states adopted similar democratic constitutions before Athens.
 By the late 4th century BC, as many as half of the over one thousand existing Greek cities might have been democracies.

 Athens practiced a political system of legislation and executive bills.
-Participation was open to adult, free male citizens (i.e., not a metic, woman or slave).
+Participation was open to adult, free male citizens (i.e., not minors, metics, women or slaves).
 Adult male citizens probably constituted no more than 30 percent of the total adult population.

 Solon (in 594 BC), Cleisthenes (in 508–07 BC), and Ephialtes (in 462 BC) contributed to the development of Athenian democracy.
 Cleisthenes broke up the unlimited power of the nobility by organizing citizens into ten groups based on where they lived, rather than on their wealth.

 The longest-lasting democratic leader was Pericles.
 After his death, Athenian democracy was twice briefly interrupted by oligarchic revolutions in 411 and 404 BC, towards the end of the Peloponnesian War.

 It was modified somewhat after it was restored under Eucleides; the most detailed accounts of the system are of this fourth-century modification, rather than the Periclean system.

-Democracy was suppressed by the Macedonians in 322 BC.
-The Athenian institutions were later revived, but how close they were to the original forms of democracy is debated.
+Democracy was suppressed by the Spartans in 404 BC after the end of the Peloponnesian War, but it was soon restored again.
+Then, it was suppressed by Antipater in 322 BC in the aftermath of the Lamian War.
+The Athenian institutions were later revived again, but how close they were to the original forms of the previous Athenian democracy is debated.